WillemD61/4tronix-mars-rover/README.md

 12)	After the calibration you can attach the wheels to the motors.
 13)	Now you can run “sudo python3 manualcontrol.py” to drive and control your M.A.R.S Rover using the keyboard of your PC/laptop.
 The lights and mast will follow the movements.
 Note that obstacle detection is active and the Rover will therefore stop (and show red brakelights) if an obstacle is detected ahead.
 The keys to control your M.A.R.S Rover are shown on screen.

-Have fun !!!
+# Have fun !!!

 # Further development

-Further development has been done but has not been published yet.
+Some further development has been done but has not been published yet.

+The ultimate aim is to develop an autonomous (i.e. without human interference) search and rescue robot.
+Step 1 to 5 below were already succesfully implemented on the Raspberry Pi Zero, but during further development it was found that the Raspberry Pi Zero is too heavily loaded if all functions need to be performed on the Raspberry Pi, so the plan now it to develop communication between the Raspberry Pi and a laptop so some higher level functions can then be offloaded to the laptop.

-Expected to be published in the near future:
+To be published in the near future:
 1) More high level controls, such as "drive straight" and "drive arc" functions.
 2) Color and object recognition using the camera.
 3) Navigation using the camera.